x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

     - **Automatically install Windows Server roles and features that are required to install Exchange**: Select this option to have the Setup wizard install the required Windows prerequisites.
 You might need to reboot the computer to complete the installation of some Windows features.
 If you don't select this option, you need to install the Windows features manually.

       **Note**: Selecting this option installs only the _Windows features_ that are required by Exchange.
 You need to install other prerequisites manually.
-For more information, see [Exchange 2016 prerequisites](../../plan-and-deploy/prerequisites-2016.md) or [Exchange 2019 prerequisites](../../plan-and-deploy/prerequisites.md).
+For more information, see [Exchange Server prerequisites](../../plan-and-deploy/prerequisites.md).

     Click **Next** to continue.